PatoFlamejanteTV/app-ideas/Projects/2-Intermediate/Face-Attendance.md

 **Tier:** 2-Intermediate

-The Attendance management system that captures face image and mark the attendance and timings
+Build an attendance management system that captures face images to record daily attendance and timestamps.

 ## User Stories